Purpose of a patent claim

 Determining the scope of a patent claim

-Writing instrument #2 includes elements A, B but not C. Does writing instrument #2 infringe the patent claim of the writing instrument?
-No because it does not incorporate element C.
+Writing instrument #2 includes elements A, and B but not C. Does writing instrument #2 infringe the patent claim of the writing instrument?
+No, because it does not incorporate element C.

-Writing instrument #3 includes elements B, C but not A. Does writing instrument #3 infringe the patent claim of the writing instrument?
-No because it does not incorporate element A.
+Writing instrument #3 includes elements B, and C but not A. Does writing instrument #3 infringe the patent claim of the writing instrument?
+No, because it does not incorporate element A.

-Writing instrument #4 includes elements A, C but not B. Does writing instrument #4 infringe the patent claim of the writing instrument?
-No because it does not incorporate element B.
+Writing instrument #4 includes elements A, and C but not B. Does writing instrument #4 infringe the patent claim of the writing instrument?
+No, because it does not incorporate element B.

 You need to understand this table before moving on.
 If you don’t, please reread this section.